-We have operations in India, the Philippines, Sri Lanka, the UK, Romania, Costa Rica, the US and Australia, and we service clients across Europe, North America and Asia.
-Our corporate structure also spans multiple jurisdictions, with our parent holding company incorporated in Jersey, Channel Islands, and intermediate and operating subsidiaries incorporated in India, the Philippines, Sri Lanka, the UK, Mauritius, Romania, the Philippines, China, the Netherlands, Singapore, the US, Australia and Costa Rica.
+We have operations in Costa Rica, India, the Philippines, Romania, Sri Lanka, the UK, the US, and we service clients across Asia, Europe, and North America.
+Our corporate structure also spans multiple jurisdictions, with our parent holding company incorporated in Jersey, Channel Islands, and intermediate and operating subsidiaries incorporated in Australia, China, Costa Rica, India, Mauritius, the Netherlands, the Philippines, Romania, Singapore, Sri Lanka, UAE, the UK and the US.
 As a result, we are exposed to risks typically associated with conducting business internationally, many of which are beyond our control.
 These risks include:

-- significant currency fluctuations between the US dollar and the pound sterling (in which our revenue is principally denominated) and the Indian rupee (in which a significant portion of our costs are denominated); - legal uncertainty owing to the overlap of different legal regimes, and problems in asserting contractual or other rights across international borders;
+- significant currency fluctuations between the US dollar and the pound sterling (in which our revenue is principally denominated) and the Indian rupee (in which a significant portion of our costs are denominated); - legal uncertainty owing to the overlap of different legal regimes, and problems in asserting contractual or other rights across international borders; Page 11

-- potentially adverse tax consequences, such as scrutiny of transfer pricing arrangements by authorities in the countries in which we operate; - potential tariffs and other trade barriers; - unexpected changes in regulatory requirements; - the burden and expense of complying with the laws and regulations of various jurisdictions; and - terrorist attacks and other acts of violence or war.
+- · potentially adverse tax consequences, such as scrutiny of transfer pricing arrangements by authorities in the countries in which we operate; - · potential tariffs and other trade barriers; - · unexpected changes in regulatory requirements; - the burden and expense of complying with the laws and regulations of various jurisdictions; and - · terrorist attacks and other acts of violence or war.